-Paul Bright lived alone, and he wanted to plant his annual crop of runner beans in his veggie patch, he was getting old and finding it very difficult to work the patch.
-His only son John used to help him out but now he was doing 10 years in Broadmoor maximum security prison.
-The old man wrote a letter to his son and described what was going on: “Dear John It looks like a won’t be able to get my runner beans in this year.
+Paul Bright lived alone, and he wanted to plant his annual crop of runner beans in his veggie patch.
+He was getting old and finding it very difficult to work the patch.
+His only son John used to help him, but he was behind bars doing 10 years in Broadmoor maximum security prison.
+The old man wrote a letter to his son and described what was going on: “Dear John, it looks like I won’t be able to get my runner beans in this year.
 I’m getting far too old to dig the ground.
-I know if you were here, you would help me.
+I know if you were here you would help me.
 I know you would be happy to dig the ground, just like in the old days.
 Love you, dad.”
 A few days later the old man received this from his son: “Dear Dad, don’t dig up the allotment!
 That’s where the bodies are buried.
-Love John” at 2 AM the next morning, officers from Northampton’s murder investigation unit arrived and dug up the entire back garden without finding any bodies.
+Love John.”
+At 2 AM the next morning, officers from Northampton’s murder investigation unit arrived and dug up the entire back garden without finding any bodies.
 They apologised to the old man and left.
-The same day the old man received another letter from his son “Dear Dad, you can get on with planting the beans now.
+The same day the old man received another letter from his son, “Dear Dad, you can get on with planting the beans now.
 That was the best I could do under the circumstances.
 All my love, John.”

 “Insanity is doing the same thing over and over again and expecting different results.”
 Albert Einstein

 Although John met his dad’s needs in an unorthodox way, I do think this story illustrates the fact that we need to approach individual situations differently.
 We must think outside the box with diversity as ironically neurodiversity is all about thinking differently and embracing unique styles and ways of doing stuff.

 To do this well there must be an invitation for people to be their most effective at work.